-Additional Note: To the above oversubscription criteria relating to Catholic church attendance the following applies:
+Additional Note concerning the above oversubscription criteria relating to Catholic church attendance:

-The governing body of St Dunstan's Catholic Primary School has agreed the following statement in order to clarify how its faith-based oversubscription criteria will be interpreted whilst churches are closed or attendance at church is not possible due to COVID19.
-This statement has been shared widely with local parishes in order to ensure that determinations made by parish priests concerning regular practice of the faith are being made on a consistent basis.
+The governing body of St. Dunstan's Catholic Primary School, Woking has agreed the following statement in order to clarify how its faith-based oversubscription criteria will be interpreted for admissions in 2024-25 IF a) churches closed or attendance at church was affected due to a pandemic such as COVID-19 (or similar) AND b) the Bishops' Conference of England & Wales announced a suspension of the obligation to attend Sunday Mass.

-The suspension of the obligation to attend Sunday Mass was announced on 18th March 2020 by the Bishops' Conference of England and Wales.
-If a parent/carer attended Mass at a particular parish (or parishes) prior to 18th March 2020 then they will be considered to have attended Mass in that parish (or parishes) regularly since that time.
-This will remain the case until the Sunday obligation is reintroduced by the Bishops.
+If this situation applies during the year prior to the closing date for applications for 2024-25 and if a parent/carer attended Mass at a certain frequency at a particular parish / parishes prior to the obligation suspension, then they will be considered to have attended Mass in that parish / parishes at the same frequency since that time.
+This would remain the case until the Sunday obligation is reintroduced by the Bishops.
+IF the above situation does not arise during the year prior to the closing date for 2024 -25 applications, this additional note is redundant and is to be ignored.